 + About Jessica

 Jessica grew up in North Carolina and currently lives in Essex Junction.
 She earned a BA in English from Franklin Pierce University in 2009 and a Master of Library Science degree from North Carolina Central University in 2012.
 She loves working with youth and families and keeping things organized (which is a great fit for her position with us!).
-When she’s not in our office, Jessica can be found at the Milton Community Youth Coalition, where she works in development and communications.
+When she’s not in our office, Jessica can be found reading, cooking, or crafting with her husband and greyhound.

 Noah Smith, Student Position